 The City of Jersey Village has existing roadway design components that support the intended function for each of the roadway classifications outlined in this plan according to its place in the classification hierarchy.
 The standards include pavement widths that correspond to number of personal injury and in the worse cases, death.
-Analysis of crashes travel lanes and posted speeds of the roadway, and lane widths to allow recorded over the prior three-year period of available data was for higher travel speeds.
+Analysis of crashes travel lanes and posted speeds of the roadway, and lane widths to allow for higher travel speeds.
 Standard lane widths are also regularly 11'-12' conducted to determine if patterns were prominent and rates were wide, with some collector streets and streets in residential sections being wider to allow for on-street parking.
-Increasingly, recent standards of practice by AASHTO, NACTO and others allow and encourage narrower lane widths for street applications, which preserves mobility and traffic volumes, but also help to promote lower speeds which in turn translate to reduced severity of crashes, reduced crossing access to commercial services.
+Increasingly, recent standards of practice by AASHTO, NACTO and others allow and encourage narrower lane widths for street applications, which preserves mobility and traffic volumes, but also help to promote lower speeds which in turn translate to reduced severity of crashes, reduced crossing access to commercial services. times for pedestrians, shorter cross-traffic signal timing, less stormwater runoff, and less pavement to construct and maintain.